yamass/redg-documentation/docs/customization/generator/convenience_setters.md

 In the XML you can specify multiple convenience setters for each original data type.
-The example XML specifies that every attribute of the type `java.util.Date` gets another setter accepting a `java.lang.String` and converting this string into a date with the `com.btc.redg.runtime.util.DateConverter.convertDate` method.
+The example XML specifies that every attribute of the type `java.util.Date` gets another setter accepting a `java.lang.String` and converting this string into a date with the `de.yamass.redg.runtime.util.DateConverter.convertDate` method.

 If you want to restrict the convenience setters to certain tables / columns, you have to provide a [custom implementation](#java-interface).